Managing the transition to net zero: EU climate policy in a global context

 The move to clean energy and new technologies is being spurred on in other parts of the world, with ac like the USA and China actively financing the transition.
 Partners around the world are watching EU policy developments closely – which increasingly have international implications (#CBAM).
 With the implementation of the Paris Agreement moving forward, new contributions are expected in financial and policy terms.
 The next legislative cycle needs to take crucial decisions on how to move EU policy forward in this context.

-This conference, taking place a month after the European elections, seeks to spotlight key issues in the EU’s transition to climate neutrality – and discuss options to address them, with a global context in mind.
+This conference, took place a month after the European elections, sought to spotlight key issues in the EU’s transition to climate neutrality – and discuss options to address them, with a global context in mind.
 The conversations among policy-makers and other stakeholders will be kicked-off by content inputs from two EU-funded research projects, 4i-TRACTION and NDC ASPECTS, that have been working over the past three years to generate new insights on climate action challenges in Europe and globally.

 Speakers will include: